 5. Identify new bank fee opportunities, how to market and brand your Cash Management products, and ideas on how to sell more products by meeting your clients’ needs

 6. Learn about a sales process and how to customize it for your institution

 The Cash Management services have been around for over forty years.
 In recent years, the name was changed to Treasury Management.
 However, both terms are used interchangeably in the banking industry.
-Cash Management services and products include all the banking services financial institutions offer to business members to help them handle their cash on a daily basis.
+Cash Management services and products include all the banking services financial institutions offer to business clients to help them handle their cash on a daily basis.
 There are over eighteen products in the market and more will continue to be created as technology takes over a lot of the banking functions.
-With increased new technology-based products come increased risk for both the financial institutions and the business members who use the products.
-Therefore, it is crucial for both institutions and business members to get educated on which Cash Management products are available, what their risks are, and how they can be used to maximize the management of the business’ daily cash to improve profits.
+With increased new technology-based products come increased risk for both the financial institutions and the business clients who use the products.
+Therefore, it is crucial for both institutions and business clients to get educated on which Cash Management products are available, what their risks are, and how they can be used to maximize the management of the business’ daily cash to improve profits.

 For more information and to register, click here.